Open Date

 • for clarity, adds a non-exhaustive list of organizations not eligible under Section 3.7 of the Policy.

-The main changes to the .INSURANCE Registrant Eligibility Policy include:
+The main changes to the .Insurance Registrant Eligibility Policy include:

 • addition of the word “relevant” which adds clarity;